akshada119/delta-demo/README.md

 # delta-demo
-This is my first delta repository
+This is my first delta repository.